 Ontario, for example, has many bargaining units across the electricity market.
 Hydro One agreements are regularly used as a base for comparison by provincial and other employers at local distribution companies.
 Of concern in Ontario is the continued increase of temporary and contract workers at Hydro One and Ontario Power Generation.
 This is a deliberate targeting of workers’ wages and benefits to contain costs.

 Our one local in Manitoba engages in informal communication with Unifor and IBEW locals to facilitate bargaining.
 CUPE engages in centralized bargaining in Quebec through a voluntary union coalition.
 In Alberta, CUPE has one utility local and one municipal local covering members in the municipal utility.

 CUPE works with allies to keep energy public all over the world.
-Our international electricity campaigns include working to support public ownership of the energy sector, pushing for action to address climate change and expanding international coordination of energy sector policy.
+Our international electricity campaigns support public ownership of the energy sector, push for action to address climate change and expand international coordination of energy sector policy.

 CUPE works directly with energy unions in other countries, including the Electrical Trades Union of Australia, Mexican utility workers and the CGT in France to support and learn from their campaigns.
 CUPE also works through the sector committee of Public Services International and other global union organizations like IndustriALL, Right to Energy – SOS Future, and Trade Unions for Energy Democracy.